harshit-saraswat/Face-Mask-Detection/README.md

 # Dataset Used:
 For the dataset we used [Prajna](https://github.com/prajnasb)'s Face Mask Detection Dataset and Experiments.

-Her dataset looked like this:-
+Here dataset looked like this:-

 ## With Mask:
 <img alt="prajna-withmask-image" src="images/prajnaWithMask.png">